Klinefelters syndrome; Klinefelter syndrome; 47 XXY syndrome; XXY syndrome; XXY trisomy

 Not all individuals with this condition have the same symptoms or to the same degree; because of this variability, cases often remain undiagnosed.
 Symptoms depend on the proportion of cells in the body that contain an extra X chromosome (XXY), how much testosterone is being produced and the age at diagnosis.

-A significant proportion of men with Klinefelter’s syndrome have some kind of difficulties with language (problems reading or learning to talk initially) or executive functions (problem solving, task switching, planning, etc.) not dissimilar to people with dyslexia.
+A significant proportion of men with Klinefelter’s syndrome have some kind of difficulty with language (problems reading or learning to talk initially) or executive functions (problem solving, task switching, planning, etc.) not dissimilar to people with dyslexia.
 They may also have trouble with social interactions throughout life, but particularly in childhood.
 The majority of men with Klinefelter’s syndrome lead an independent life, forming relationships and getting a normal job and have a normal life span.

 Klinefelter’s syndrome is a genetic condition but it is not inherited from the parents.
 In the vast majority of boys, there are no other affected family members; it occurs sporadically.
 The extra X chromosome can come from either the mother or the father.
 It is thought that older parents may be more likely to have a child with Klinefelter’s syndrome; this is probably because the risk of chromosomal abnormalities increases with age.